ngen-brett/gitlab-ce/doc/ci/pipelines.md

 Pipelines comprise:

-Jobs that define what to run.
-For example, code compilation or test runs, such as [automated security testing](https://about.gitlab.com/resources/whitepaper-seismic-shift-application-security/).
+- Jobs that define what to run.
+For example, code compilation or test runs.
 - Stages that define when and how to run.
 For example, that tests run only after code compilation.

 Multiple jobs in the same stage are executed by [Runners](runners/README.md) in parallel, if there are enough concurrent [Runners](runners/README.md).